CSC207-2024F-UofT/Lab2/recipe.md

 4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.
+7. Bake the cake for 1 hour
+8. After taking the cake out let it rest and puff up even more
+9. Enjoy after 30 mins of letting it rest!